boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 SmartRedis native library
     Built outside Tykky for direct linkage with OpenFOAM, C++, and Fortran solvers.
 ```

+SmartSim is installed only after the patched SmartRedis Python client is available.
+This avoids the ARM64 build failure caused by `smartsim==0.8.0` trying to pull the incomplete PyPI `smartredis==0.6.1` source distribution before the patched source version has been installed.

 The SmartSim database build installs its own ONNX-related Python dependencies.
 The installation script therefore reapplies `requirements.in` after `smart build` to restore the required `onnx==1.17.0` version before running the final dependency check.